gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 **Using `if` Statement**

-The `if` statement executes a block of code only if a specified condition is true.
+The `if` statement executes a code block only if a specified condition is true.

    ```php
     /* In this example, the message "It's warm outside!" is printed only if `$temperature` is greater than 25. */